-The Emergency Management Program is documented in WP 12-9, WIPP Emergency Management Plan, which provides guidance and requirements for emergency planning, preparedness, response, mitigation, readiness assurance, and recovery activities in order to maintain acceptable levels of protection for the safety and health of employees, responders, and the public, property, and environment.
+The Emergency Management Program is documented in DOE/WIPP-17-3573, Waste Isolation Pilot Plant Emergency Management Plan, which provides guidance and requirements for emergency planning, preparedness, response, mitigation, readiness assurance, and recovery activities in order to maintain acceptable levels of protection for the safety and health of employees, responders, and the public, as well as for property and the environment.
 Preparedness and response activities are based on a graded approach commensurate with the identified hazards.
 This plan provides a framework of the responsibilities, capabilities, and authorities for the members of the Emergency Response Organization (ERO).

 The purpose of the ERO is to respond to emergencies at the WIPP site and facilities in a timely, efficient, and effective manner, and implement immediate protective actions and emergency response to ensure the safety and health of workers and the public, and protect property, the environment, and national security.
 The ERO adheres to applicable ERO procedures and guides.
 The response of the ERO is based on the National Incident Management System (NIMS) approach to integrated emergency response.
-NIMS represents a core set of doctrines, concepts, principles, terminologies, and organizational processes to enable effective, efficient, and collaborative incident management at all levels.
+The NIMS represents a core set of doctrines, concepts, principles, terminologies, and organizational processes to enable effective, efficient, and collaborative incident management at all levels.